 Australian soil is old… really old

 During the last ice age (which took place around 20,000 years ago) many of the land masses in the world were covered by ice which then scraped away top layers of soil as the ice sheets moved over the continents, creating new and nutrient-rich soils.
 But in Australia, we did not have much of our continent covered by ice, which means that our soils have been sitting around being weathered for a long time.

 We have been gradually losing nutrients, seeing them washed away into rivers and leeching into groundwaters, while our soil productivity and health have taken a hit due to some land management techniques.

 But not all is lost – many modern farming techniques have been making a difference to the quality of Australian farming soils.
 EZ Machinery focuses on ensuring that all heavy machinery for farming is created with the dual purpose of effectiveness and sustainability.

 So how do we best manage the quality of our soils in Australia?

 Testing and measuring

-For starters, the current knowledge on soil biology falls behind other areas of soil science, but we know that deeper understanding in this area is vital to improve soil health overall.
+For starters, the current knowledge of soil biology falls behind other areas of soil science, but we know that a deeper understanding of this area is vital to improve soil health overall.
 Despite this, there has been exciting research into soil molecular biology and the impact of the nitrogen cycle on soil biology.
 As farmers grapple with increasing droughts and ongoing soil issues, it is vital that we all take a hands-on approach to testing and learning as much about Australian soil quality as possible.
 Websites like Soil Quality are exceptional resources for learning about the various tests and calculations required in different states and regions.